 Mike took a position as the technical director for a large commercial pest management firm in New York City.
 He would identify insects, consult with clients, trouble-shoot pest issues and create custom service protocols.

 Mike was asked to provide and supervise pest management operations aboard cruise ships.
 He created sanitation and pest management programs and protocols for the vessels and provided service aboard ships with a crew of technicians as they cruised throughout the Caribbean, South America and Greece.
 Other responsibilities included technical oversite of the company’s operations in Phoenix, Arizona and Minneapolis, Minnesota.

 Mike attended the CUNY at Hunter College where he received his Master of Science degree in Health Science (Environmental and Occupational Health and Safety).

-Currently Mike is technical director for Arrow Exterminating Company, Inc. Lynbrook, New York.
+Currently, Mike is the technical director for Arrow Exterminating Company, Inc. Lynbrook, New York.
 Mike is active in performing research regarding rat behavior with two individuals from the Biology Department at Hofstra University, Hempstead, New York.
-Mike has co-authored and published two peer reviewed scientific papers concerning the behavior of wild Norway rats.
+Mike has co-authored and published two peer-reviewed scientific papers concerning the behavior of wild Norway rats.
 He is currently working on a third research project.

 Click the links below to view pdf articles published by Mike Deutch